bitcoinpup/Peritas/Peritas White Paper.md

 ## **8. Conclusion**

 Peritas is a critical step forward in improving Bitcoin self-custody security.
-By offering an open-source, user-friendly application for multi-signature wallet setup and management, Peritas empowers users to protect their holdings without the need for additional hardware.
-Every self-custody setup should incorporate multi-sig, and Peritas provides an adaptable, secure solution to meet this need, ensuring that new users have access to robust security models that align with the ethos of Bitcoin’s financial sovereignty. **By paving a path to accessible and secure Bitcoin self-custody for the coming waves of new Bitcoin participants, Peritas aims to uphold and strengthen the principles of financial freedom and autonomy in the Bitcoin ecosystem.**
+By proposing an open-source framework for user-friendly vault creation and management applications, Peritas is working to empower users to protect their holdings without the need for additional hardware.
+Every self-custody setup should incorporate multi-sig, and Peritas provides an adoptable framework for secure solutions that meet this need, ensuring that new users will have access to robust security models that align with the ethos of Bitcoin’s financial sovereignty. **By paving a path to accessible and secure Bitcoin self-custody for the coming waves of new Bitcoin participants, Peritas aims to uphold and strengthen the principles of financial freedom and autonomy in the Bitcoin ecosystem.**

 ## **9. Contributors and Acknowledgements**

-Peritas was developed with insights and support from several key contributors in the Bitcoin community:
+Peritas was developed with insights and support from many contributors in the Bitcoin community:

 - **Guy Swann**, founder of Bitcoin Audible, provided valuable perspectives on multi-signature setups and emphasized the importance of using multi-sig as the standard for Bitcoin self-custody and recovery processes.
 - We also acknowledge the efforts of the many **builders and developers** who have worked tirelessly to bring Bitcoin self-custody to its present stage, creating the tools and upholding the principles that Peritas hopes to further.